 - Next 90 miles, a scan every 15 minutes

 Mobile data consumption for Live traffic varies depending on several factors including trip distance, duration and the frequency of route calculation and re-routing.
-A professional driver on the road 8 hours a day and 20 days a month would typically consume around 25-30 MB of data monthly.

 A traffic bar is displayed on the right side of the driver’s guidance screen in CoPilot navigation.
 This shows the colour-coded (green, yellow, red) traffic conditions for up to 60 miles / 90 km of the route ahead.
 Distance markers are applied for clarity.